EmmaEwert/KITTY/docs/manual/tutorial.rst

 	Collisions limit :guilabel:`Player` movement

-If you enter **Play Mode** now, the :guilabel:`Player` character is no longer be able to pass through the tiles you defined Collision Shapes for in your tilesets.
+If you enter **Play Mode** now, the :guilabel:`Player` character is no longer able to pass through the tiles you defined Collision Shapes for in your tilesets.

 Occlusion with Tile Masks